chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 in several ways.
-First, in dot-density maps we show that Baltimore's 1820 population (by ward) was relatively integrated, in vivid contrast with the so-called "black butterfly" configuration of racial, social, and economic segregation revealed in more recent maps of the city.
+First, in dot-density maps we show that Baltimore's 1820 population (by ward) was relatively integrated, in vivid contrast with the so-called "black butterfly" configuration of racial, social, and economic segregation revealed in more recent maps of the city (figure 4; cf. figure 5).

 {% figure caption: "Figure 4.
 Dot density map showing 1820 population by ward.
 Each dot represents one person; they are randomly spaced within each ward's boundaries.
 In some cases ward boundaries were shrunken to incorporate only residential areas, not open land.
 The dots are randomly spaced within the wards, and their boundaries can be seen via the different densities." %}
 ![Dot density map showing 1820 population by ward]({{site.url}}/assets/img/v04/rubin/figure4.jpg)